AlineDamas/AlineDamas/README.md

-:computer: I'm Front-End Developer!
+:computer: I'm a data analyst by training!

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.
+:books: I’m currently learning SQL, Pyhton and Power BI.

 :outbox_tray: 2021 Goals: create a new project and find a new job.